thesmartrobot/thesmartrobot.github.io/_posts/2021-02-19-active-vision.md

 <br/>
 ## Emerging behaviour

-When we limit the robotic agent in height and provide no preferred observation, we observe exploring behavior that scans the environment until it has found the target cube.
+When we limit the robotic agent in height, we observe exploring behavior that scans the environment until it has found the target cube.
 This target is provided to the agent only as an observation.

 <video width="640" height="132" controls>
   <source src="/video/04_active_vision_2d.mp4" type="video/mp4">